 Usage Name Usage Type Description Call State Management Control CA System controls for managing the state of the (single) system 'call'.
 Call Active LED OOC Asserted by System to indicate there is a currently active system 'call'.
 Level Triggered.
 Note: The device must never depend on this value for internal state management other than LED state (i.e. display only).
 Do NOT tie this state to 'Call Mute Toggle' or any other device state (e.g. audio).
-Doing so will create issues with Call Mute OSC Toggles the system's 'call' mute state, indicating to the system it must change its Toggle current 'call' mute state. (e.g. if system 'call' mute state is unmute, toggle it to mute, and vice-versa).
+Doing so will create issues with system management of the device and system 'call' mute state.
+Call Mute Toggle OSC Toggles the system's 'call' mute state, indicating to the system it must change its current 'call' mute state. (e.g. if system 'call' mute state is unmute, toggle it to mute, and vice-versa).
 Asserting this Usage does not indicate to turn-off/disable/mute system microphones (or-vice-versa).
 Rather, assertion indicates to the system that audio input should/should-not be rendered on the active 'call'. (e.g. background noise-cancelling algorithms in voice-conferencing applications can always access and process audio input.)
 Note: The device cannot derive the current system 'call' mute state from the lack-of or previous assertion of this Usage or any other Usage. (as system 'call' mute state may have been set by a user via system/app UI, or another device).
 Call Mute LED OOC Asserted by System to indicate the system's 'call' mute state is muted.
 Level Triggered.
-Note: The device must never depend on this value for internal state management Note: The device must never depend on this value for internal state management other than LED state (i.e. display only).
+Note: The device must never depend on this value for internal state management other than LED state (i.e. display only).
 Do NOT tie this state to 'Call Mute Toggle' or any other device state (e.g. audio).
 Doing so will create issues with system management of the device and system 'call' mute state.